wcresko/lab_website/_pages/lab_members.md

 ![](../images/lab_folks/Mark3.jpg){:height="200px" width="200px"}

->  TEST again I’m interested in understanding the vast variety of life.
+> I’m interested in understanding the vast variety of life.
 How is morphological variation, seen in populations of the same species, partitioned among different environments and what are the genetic and genomic factors associated with this partitioning?
 To get at this I’m investigating the distribution of populations of